ciotto/css-html-js-minify/README.md

 # Why?:

-- **Why another Compressor ?**, theres lots of Compressor for Web files outthere!, *...or maybe not ?*.
+- **Why another Compressor ?**, theres lots of Compressor for Web files outthere!; *Or maybe not ?*.
-- Lots work inside DJango/Flask only, or other Frameworks of PHP/Java/Ruby, or can Not process whole folders.
+- Lots work inside DJango/Flask only, or Frameworks of PHP/Java/Ruby, or can Not process whole folders.

 | Name | Reason |
 | ---- | ------ |